fuzionnz/codeception-example/README.md

 #### Modal dialogs

 Sometimes you need to wait for a modal dialog to complete loading.
 (Chris needs to find the process for this somewhere and finish writing this.)

+#### I like to watch!

+If you don't see the browser executing your wondrous test, it's probably running in the background.
+ALT+SHIFT+TAB should get it on screen, or you can modify the test to focus the browser window:

+    class SomeBrowserCest
+    {
+        public function _before(AcceptanceTester $I)
+        {
+            // This will switch to the browser for every test in this Cest.
+            // For just one test, put this line at the top of the test instead!
+            $I->switchToWindow();
+        }